RushanM/Deflecta-Software-License/CONTRIBUTING.md

 # Contribution Guidelines for 2025

-> **Note**: This document supplements the main [project license](/LICENSE.md) and details the rights and obligations of contributors.
+> **Note:** This document supplements the main [project license](/LICENSE.md) and details the rights and obligations of contributors.
 Special attention should be paid to [Section 6.
 Community Contributions and Use of Ideas](/LICENSE.md#1-community-contributions-and-use-of-ideas) in the license.

 ## 1. Community Contributions and Use of Ideas